ondrejmokry/InpaintingRevisited/README.md

   * `reweighted l1 relaxation` -- Implementation of the l1-relaxation-based
               methods presented in the paper and supporting functions.
   * `SPAIN` -- Functions for audio inpainting using the SPAIN algorithm [5].
-  * `wavs` -- This folder is intentionally left empty.
-When then the script `demo.m` is run, it saves the restored signals as WAV files to this folder.
+  * `wavs` -- This folder is created when the script `demo.m` is executed.
+              The script then saves the restored signals as WAV files to this folder, sorted by signals.

 **Files:**
   * `demo.m` -- The user is asked to choose signal, gap parameters (number,